 There are no menus here.
-You don’t make reservations, you buy tickets.
-They aren’t cheap (they range from $74 to $113, depending on day and time) and seating is limited because this culinary performance is meant to be enjoyed on a personal level.
-Meals are prepared right in front of you, include 14-20 chef’s choice tasting courses, and integrate all kinds of molecular gastronomy tricks that truly looks like magic.
+You don’t make reservations, instead you buy tickets.
+They aren’t cheap (they range from $75 to $120, depending on day and time) and seating is limited because this culinary performance is meant to be enjoyed on a personal level.
+Meals are prepared right in front of you, including 14-20 chef’s choice tasting courses, and integrate all kinds of molecular gastronomy tricks that truly looks like magic.

 Are you hungry yet?
 Just writing this list made our stomachs growl!
-There are so many unbelievably awesome spots to eat in Minneapolis, but you should definitely add these restaurants to your bucket list!
+There are so many unbelievably awesome spots to eat in Minneapolis, like these incredible

 mom-and-pop restaurants in Minneapolis that’ll make you feel like you’re eating at grandma’s place.